homelabos/homelabos/docs/setup/installation.md

 ### Server:

+    * Running one of
-    * Running Ubuntu 18.04
+        * Ubuntu 18.04
+        * Debian 10.3
-    * passwordless SSH via SSH keys
+    * Passwordless SSH via SSH keys

 Ensure you can access your server with a IP through [passwordless SSH](https://linuxconfig.org/passwordless-ssh) and your user has sudo access.